Theory of O'Connell descent

 Mary O'Connell.

-This theory is very far from proved.
+This theory is not proved.

 Background: George Cashel descends from Blennerhassett